ishawng/ml-technical-analysis/README.md

 ![Alt text](images/PCA_sweep_all_comb.png?raw=true "Figure 11")

-Based on the results shown in Figure 10, both the peak-valley and MA15 labeling schemes achieved their highest average final balance at 17 components with the peak-valley final balance reaching close to 1.2 which is the final balance achieved by buy-hold.
+Based on the results shown in the above figure, both the peak-valley and MA15 labeling schemes achieved their highest average final balance at 17 components with the peak-valley final balance reaching close to 1.2 which is the final balance achieved by buy-hold.
 Since the peak-valley final balance was close to the buy-hold final balance, PCA with 17 components was applied to the combined training dataset, and the average final balance and final balance of each stock are shown below.

 ![Alt text](images/GNB_all_comb_pca.png?raw=true "Figure 12")